ElTopollillo1990/openScaleProject/README.md

 The OpenScale board is directly powered from USB connection.
 Immediately after power is applied, the board powers up and waits for user entry to either calibrate the load cell; or if the board has been previously calibrated proceed to zero-out (TARE) and then proceed to measurements.
 While the board is in measurement mode, entering "R" or "r" characters on the RS232 terminal will re-start the zero-out (TARE) process.

+### Startup
+Immediately after startup the OpenScale will determine if the board was previously calibrated.
+It does this by checking the internal EEPROM to determine if a proper previous calibration was stored.
+If a previous calibration exists it will prompt to either use it or re-calibrate: "_CAL Data Exists, Skip Cal Sequence (Y/N)_".
+Normally if calibration exists one would chose to skip a new calibration and proceed to measurements.

+#### Normal Operation
+If calibration is skipped, the OpenScale will proceed to ask to remove anything from the top of the scale plate (_"Remove all weight from scale"_) and continue to zero-out (or TARE) the scale for use (_"Zeroing (tare) scale..."_).
+Once that is complete it will indicate it is ready for measurements (_"Scale zeroed ...
+Place desired weight on scale"_).

+#### Scale Calibration
+If no calibration exists, or a new calibration is desired, the OpenScale will initiate the calibration sequence.
+It will ask to remove anything from the top of the scale (_"Remove all weight from scale"_), and will zero itself out.
+Once it is reedy to calibrate it will indicate when it is ready to start measuring (_"After readings begin, place known weight on scale"_).
+Once measurements start, the keys "a", "d", "g" are used to increase the calibration factor (if the measurement is too low - compared to the known weight).
+And the keys "z", "c", "b" are used to decrease the calibration factor (if the measurement is too high - compared to the known weight).
+Once a reasonable measurement is achieved, calibration can be exited by entering "x".
+When calibration exits, the calibration factor is saved in the EEPROM for future use and the measurement cycles is started.

 ## Final Build
 | ![](/OpenScale_1a.jpg) | ![](/OpenScale_3.jpg) |
 ![](/OpenScale_4.jpg)